Ka'Chava Review: "Superfood" That's Anything But Super

 Some customers report a poor taste, and this is something we experienced ourselves when we tried the product.

 While we don't recommend Ka'Chava, we don't believe it's likely to cause any side effects.
-Those set on purchasing this product should do so from the official manufacturer website where it's significantly cheaper than on Amazon.

 We consider Ka'Chava to be a healthier option than another popular meal replacement shake called Huel, although it's significantly more expensive per-serving.